-To learn more about the options included in a software application, you can use the Print Option File option [XUPRINT] (from the Display Menus and Options menu [XQDISPLAY OPTIONS]) to print the option description, type, and other information.
+To learn more about the options included in a software application, you can use the Print Option File [XUPRINT] option (from the Display Menus and Options [XQDISPLAY OPTIONS] menu) to print the option description, type, and other information.
 This listing can be sorted by namespace.
 For example, to print all the VA FileMan options, you can sort from DD to DI.